mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-7-Culture.md_toc.md

             structural
             components](#first-area-of-contribution-to-the-research-in-the-field-an-applied-pedagogy-with-detailed-analysis-of-inherent-structural-components)
-        -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development within this research](#second-area-of-contribution-to-the-research-in-the-field-a-complex-view-of-agency-and-repertoires-development-within-this-research)
+        -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI etc.](#second-area-of-contribution-to-the-research-in-the-field-a-complex-view-of-agency-and-repertoires-development-and-the-value-of-that-to-contribute-to-research-on-dbr-fi-etc.)
+            -   [Returning to shifting forms of agency](#returning-to-shifting-forms-of-agency)
             -   [Summary of discussion on designing for agency](#summary-of-discussion-on-designing-for-agency)
-        -   [Third area of contribution to the research in the field:
-            The impact of the DBR /
+            -   [Contribution to the research in the field: The impact of the DBR / FI](#contribution-to-the-research-in-the-field-the-impact-of-the-dbr-fi)
-            FI](#third-area-of-contribution-to-the-research-in-the-field-the-impact-of-the-dbr-fi)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [On planned and emergent